22Ujjwal/MyRAG/README.md

     - *Breaking down a big book into smaller chapters or sections so the system can focus on the most relevant parts.*

 ---

+### ⚡ Reranking & Query Optimization (Refining Search Results)
+- **Hybrid Search**:
+  - Combines BM25 (keyword search) with vector retrieval.
+    - *Using both keyword matching (like searching for specific words) and semantic matching (understanding the meaning) to get better results.*

+- **Reranking**:
+  - Uses tools like Cohere Rerank or cross-encoder models.
+    - *After finding potential matches, the system sorts them to put the most relevant ones at the top.*

+---

+### 💡 Context Injection & Generation (Making the LLM Smarter)
+- **Prompt Engineering**:
+  - Injects retrieved text into the LLM prompt while managing token limits.
+    - *Giving the LLM the most important pieces of information to work with, like giving a student the key notes for an exam.*

+- **Fine-Tuning (Optional)**:
+  - Fine-tuning smaller LLMs if retrieval alone isn't sufficient.
+    - *Teaching the LLM to be better at specific tasks, like training a chef to specialize in a certain cuisine.*

+---